About Covert

 The Covert Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Van Buren County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Covert, Michigan residents are available through the local police department and authorized providers in Van Buren County.
+Fingerprinting services for Covert, Michigan residents are available through local police (where present) and authorized providers in Van Buren County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Van Buren County Sheriff's Office for scheduling and fees.

 To register to vote in Covert, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Van Buren County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Covert, contact the Van Buren County Clerk's office for schedules and ballot information.

-Property records for Covert, Michigan are maintained by the Van Buren City/Township Assessor's Office and the Van Buren County Register of Deeds.
+Property records for Covert, Michigan are maintained by the Van City of Covert Assessor and the Van Buren County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Van Buren County, including parcels in Covert.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Van Buren County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Van Buren County offices at the county courthouse.
 The Van Buren County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Covert, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Van Buren County Clerk's office issues marriage licenses and maintains marriage records for Van Buren County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.